-Facility development continues, as well, with the recent addition of the Gene E. Lynn Building, home of the School of Nursing; the outdoor intramural and recreational field, the Marguerite M. Casey Building for Arts and Sciences faculty and the Engineering and Computer Science Building.
+Facility development continues, as well, with the Gene E. Lynn Building, home of the School of Nursing; the outdoor intramural and recreational field, the Marguerite M. Casey Building for Arts and Sciences faculty, the Engineering Building and the redesigned University Services Building.